sjmyuan/sjmyuan.github.io/_drafts/scala-practice-in-project.md

 For data type with sealed, compiler can help us to check if we cover all the branch

-### Use trait group implict instances and inject then into companion object
+### Use trait group implict instances and inject them into companion object

 For a data type `T`, we may have lots of implict instances, usually they can be grouped like this

 * Instances

-  Defined some implict instances used by other components.
+  Define some implict instances used by other components.

   ```scala
   implict decoder: Decoder[T] = ???